featurehub-io/featurehub-dotnet-sdk/README.md

 ## Changelog

+- 2.2.0 - FeatureHub 1.5.9 support - supporting Fastly integration, server side polling period control, stale environments.
+ We have upgraded to the 6.0.1 OpenAPI compiler, but gone no further because it generates code that does not work.
 - 2.1.5 - FeatureHub 1.5.6 is not returning the name of the feature and this is causing the 2.1.4 to version to break.
 - 2.1.4 - Bump dependencies version.
 Update source repository reference.
 - 2.1.3 - logging support (see below) and fixing of the backoff for the eventsource (it was randomly increasing the time, making features go out of date)